Book A Demo Today

 According to research, approximately 67% of ransomware typically begins with a phishing email.
 To make matters more challenging, most ransomware attacks also target the backup systems in order to prevent the recovery of operating systems, and include data theft capabilities...making recovery incredibly challenging!

-Because of this, it's important to be preventative rather than reactive in the case of ransomware, as it's often designed to exploit vulnerabilities and limit access to encrypted files on the computer and in the network.
+Because of this, you should be preventative rather than reactive in the case of ransomware, as it's often designed to exploit vulnerabilities and limit access to encrypted files on the computer and in the network.

 Businessmen, computer screen, padlock, code